 I inspire great humans to live authentically, reflect deeply, and navigate change beautifully.

-I do this by sharing my heart and soul with the world through words, both written and spoken.
+I do this by sharing my heart, my soul and my personal discoveries with the world through my Writings From The Heart, on Mandyland Radio and in my Sexpot Studio video series.
 I hold nothing back.
-I also offer regular glimpses of my life and transformations through photographs.
+I also offer glimpses of my life through photographs.
 This is the essence of Mandyland.

 Take all that I offer and use it to light up your own path while ours has temporarily crossed.